-Over the last two years, I have been trying to improve this knowledge by reading more books written by African authors on the continent and in the Diaspora.
-I have also extended this goal to include finding more about other African women artists such as photographers and visual artists.
+Over the last two years, I have been trying to improve this knowledge by reading more books written by African women authors, both on the continent and in the Diaspora.
+I have also extended this goal to include finding more information about other African women artists such as photographers and visual artists.
 I have been overwhelmed by the sheer volume of artistic work African women have produced.
-I recognise that the arts still remain an undervalued field in many African countries including my own, but I hope the more young people believe that they can pursue a life in the arts.
+I recognise that the arts still remain an undervalued field in many African countries including my own, but I hope more young people believe that they can pursue a life in the arts.
 Although this list is short, I hope it sparks a desire to know more and inspires some to consider following their artistic dreams.

 In her debut novel, Ugandan born author, Jennifer Nasubga Mkaumbi tells the story of the cursed Kintu clan.
-The novel follows the different generations of the clan as they seek to break from the burden of their shared past and reconcile the inheritance of tradition and the modern world that is their future.
+The novel follows the different generations of the clan as they seek to break from the burden of their shared past and reconcile the inheritance of tradition and the modern world that is their future (Goodreads n.d).

 The Map of Love, by Egyptian Author and activist, Ahdaf Soueif follows the dual romances of between an Egyptian American conductor and an American journalist in the US during the 1990s as well as an English widow and Egyptian doctor in Egypt at the beginning of the 20th century (Yonge in Mail and Guardian 2018).

 Nervous Conditions is a popular contemporary novel, written by Zimbabwean author, Tsitsi Dangarembga.
 The novel follows the story of Tambu, a young girl from a poor family living in Rhodesia (pre-independence Zimbabwe), who is sent to live with her wealthier uncle and his family after the death of her brother.
 The main themes explored include gender relations, class, and cultural change.